ramshankerji/Vishwakarma/README.md

 * Data compression is prioritized, even at the expense of ignoring programmatic flexibility.

-## About Developers
+## About Developer
-This project is being developed by me (Ram Shanker) in my personal time.
-I am employed by Engineers India Limited.
-For Life. :-) We are one of the best Refinery & Petrochemical consultancy in the world.
-If you wish to setup a Grass-root oil refinery, or modernize an existing one, get in touch with EIL. https://engineersindia.com/
+I am Ram Shanker, a civil-engineering graduate from IIT Guwahati, working in Refinery & Petrochemical industry since last 14 years.